 - Cranberry Cocktail Juice - Gives our sangria a holiday feel.
 You can also use pomegranate fruit juice if you prefer.

 - Rum or Vodka - Either will do the trick here 😛 Use what you have / like.

-- Triple Sec - Another liquor with an orange flavoring will also do.
-I like the sweetness Triple Sec adds, too.
+- Triple Sec - Or another orange liqueur.
+I like the sweetness Triple Sec adds.

-- Sparkling Water - I used Trader Joe’s Cranberry Clementine Sparkling Water.
-If you prefer a sweeter drink, use Sprite, Squirt, or Ginger Ale.
+- Sparkling Water - To give the drink a little fizz, I used Trader Joe’s Cranberry Clementine Sparkling Water but club soda is also fine.
+If you prefer a sweeter drink, use Sprite, Squirt, Ginger Ale or Ginger Beer.

 See the recipe card below for a full list of ingredients and measurements.

 1. Add ice to a large pitcher or punch bowl.
 Uncork a bottle of red wine and pour into the pitcher.

 2. Add the cranberry juice, white rum, and triple sec.
 Stir with a wooden spoon.
 Slowly pour in sparkling water then use a juicer to juice ½ an orange into the pitcher.